-It is proposed to construct a small detached secondary dwelling at 307 Whale Beach Road Palm Beach, for which a Development Application (DA) is to be submitted to Northern Beaches Council.
+It is proposed to construct a pool at 325 Whale Beach Road Palm Beach, for which a Development Application (DA) is to be submitted to Northern Beaches Council.
 The property is located within a "Bluff/Cliff Instability" area designated on the Coastal Risk Planning Map (Sheet CHZ_015) that is referenced in Pittwater Local Environmental Plan 2014.
 Therefore, the property is subject to Chapter B3.4 of Pittwater 21 Development Control Plan (DCP)1, and the Geotechnical Risk Management Policy for Development in Pittwater.
 Based on Chapter 6.5(i) of this policy, "a coastal engineer's report on the impact of coastal processes on the site and the coastal forces prevailing on the bluff must be incorporated into the geotechnical assessment as an appendix and the Coastal Engineer's assessment must be addressed through the Geotechnical Report and structural specification".
 Accordingly, this coastal engineering report is set out herein.

-The report author, Peter Horton [BE (Hons 1) MEngSc MIEAust CPEng NER], is a professional Coastal Engineer with 26 years of coastal engineering experience.
+The report author, Peter Horton [BE (Hons 1) MEngSc MIEAust CPEng NER], is a professional Coastal Engineer with 27 years of coastal engineering experience.
 He has postgraduate qualifications in coastal engineering, and is a Member of Engineers Australia (MIEAust) and Chartered Professional Engineer (CPEng) registered on the National Engineering Register (NER).
 He is also a member of the National Committee on Coastal and Ocean Engineering (NCCOE) and NSW Coastal, Ocean and Port Engineering Panel (COPEP) of Engineers Australia.

-Peter has completed coastal engineering reports for numerous cliff/bluff properties in the Palm Beach area, and has inspected the area in the vicinity of the subject property on several occasions in the last few years, including a specific recent inspection of the subject property and adjacent cliff face and rock platform on 30 May 2019.
+Peter has completed coastal engineering reports for numerous cliff/bluff properties in the Palm Beach area, and has inspected the area in the vicinity of the subject property on several occasions in the last few years, including a specific recent inspection of cliff face and rock platform adjacent to the subject property on 28 September 2019.